jnorell/Net_Telnet/README.md

 Net_Telnet has been used for short-running scripts, eg. to login to a device and check status or reboot; I don't know how it would fair in handling long-running connections or in more complex applications.
+Also it has only been used as a TELNET client, the initial options and other default behavior would need to be reviewed to operate correctly as a TELNET server (and need to add a listen() funcition).

     <?php
     require_once "Net/Telnet.php";